-"RESOLVED THAT the directors be and is hereby authorised in terms of and subject to the provision of section 45 of the Companies Act, to cause the company to provide any financial assistance to any company or corporation which is related or inter-related to the company."
+“RESOLVED THAT the directors be and are hereby authorised in terms of and subject to the provision of section 45 of the Companies Act, to cause the company to provide any financial assistance to any company or corporation which is related or inter-related to the company.”

 Special resolution number 2 is required in terms of section 45 of the Companies Act to grant the directors of the company the authority to cause the company to provide financial assistance to any entity which is related or inter-related to the company.
 This special resolution does not authorise the provision of financial assistance to a director or prescribed officer of the company.

 Special resolution number 3 – Financial assistance for subscription of securities by related or inter-related entities of the company

 “RESOLVED THAT the company is hereby authorised, in terms of and subject to section 44 of the Companies Act, to provide direct or indirect financial assistance, by way of loans, guarantees, the provision of security or otherwise to any related or inter-related company or corporation for the purpose of, or in connection with, the subscription of any option, or any securities (as such term is defined in the Companies Act), issued or to be issued by the company or a related or inter-related company, or for the purchase of any securities of the company or a related or inter-related company.”